robertorosero/pyhtonmig/Doc/library/logging.rst

   methods listed above, but this is how to log at custom log levels.

-:func:`getLogger` returns a reference to a logger instance with the specified if it it is provided, or ``root`` if not.
+:func:`getLogger` returns a reference to a logger instance with the specified if it is provided, or ``root`` if not.
 The names are period-separated hierarchical structures.
 Multiple calls to :func:`getLogger` with the same name will return a reference to the same logger object.
 Loggers that are further down in the hierarchical list are children of loggers higher up in the list.
-For example, given a logger with a name of ``foo``, loggers with names of ``foo.bar``, ``foo.bar.baz``, and ``foo.bam`` are all children of ``foo``.
+For example, given a logger with a name of ``foo``, loggers with names of ``foo.bar``, ``foo.bar.baz``, and ``foo.bam`` are all descendants of ``foo``.
-Child loggers propagate messages up to their parent loggers.
-Because of this, it is unnecessary to define and configure all the loggers an application uses.
-It is sufficient to configure a top-level logger and create child loggers as needed.
+Child loggers propagate messages up to the handlers associated with their ancestor loggers.
+Because of this, it is unnecessary to define and configure handlers for all the loggers an application uses.
+It is sufficient to configure handlers for a top-level logger and create child loggers as needed.

 Handlers